AleksandarIlievski/voice-conversion/README.md

 ## Results
+In assessing the performance of our voice conversion model, we employed three key metrics:

+- Word Error Rate (WER): This metric is derived from automatic speech recognition (ASR) and involves comparing the ASR transcript of the converted audio against the ground truth text of the source audio.
+WER is calculated as the number of insertions, deletions, and substitutions made by the ASR system, normalized by the number of words in the ground truth.
+It ranges from 0 to 1, where 0 indicates a perfect transcription with no errors.
+- Speaker Similarity (Sim): We measured the speaker similarity by computing the cosine similarity between the speaker embeddings of the converted audio and the target audio.
+The cosine similarity is a value between -1 and 1, where 1 signifies perfect similarity, 0 indicates no similarity, and -1 represents perfect dissimilarity.
+- Mean Opinion Score (MOS): For the subjective evaluation of audio quality, we used the Mean Opinion Score, which reflects human judgments of the converted audio's quality.
+Participants rate the quality on a scale from 1 to 5, with 5 being the highest quality.
+In addition to MOS, we also employed Speaker Mean Opinion Score (SMOS) to rate the similarity of speaker identity between the source and target audio.

+These metrics provided us with a comprehensive understanding of our model's performance, evaluating both the objective accuracy of voice conversion and the subjective quality as perceived by human listeners.

 ### Base Model Performance Evaluation
+For our baseline model, the initial expectation was a potential overfit as the training progressed.
+Contrary to this, the validation loss continued to converge, suggesting that the model was learning generalizable patterns rather than memorizing the training data.
+However, to specifically account for the model's performance on unseen speakers, we altered our validation approach.
+By evaluating solely on unseen speakers, the validation loss exhibited an increase, indicating that while the model was adept at handling seen speakers, its performance on any-to-any voice conversion was less robust.

 <img width="1792" alt="Bildschirm­foto 2024-02-20 um 14 15 42" src="https://github.com/AleksandarIlievski/voice-conversion/assets/75620360/d272031c-6ab8-49fa-ba8c-6a0d2dafb10a">
 <img width="413" alt="Bildschirm­foto 2024-02-20 um 14 09 57" src="https://github.com/AleksandarIlievski/voice-conversion/assets/75620360/bb6c23ef-d512-4ed3-9829-822877f93c9e">

 ### Ablations Performance Evaluation
+In our ablation study, we incrementally introduced components to the baseline model and observed their impact on performance.
+First, we incorporated dropout to mitigate overfitting, ensuring the model's generalizability.
+Next, we increased the hidden dimension of the LSTM layers, which enhanced the model's capacity for the more complex any-to-any voice conversion task.
+Finally, we added a PostNet module, which further refined the generated Mel-Spectrogram, resulting in improved audio quality.
+Each step was methodically assessed to measure its contribution to the overall efficacy of the model.

+The ablation study yielded the following key insights: Introducing additional dropout to the model led to improved Word Error Rate (WER) for both many-to-many (m2m) and any-to-any (a2a) voice conversion tasks.
+Expanding the hidden dimension of the LSTM layers resulted in better Speaker Similarity (Sim) scores for both m2m and a2a scenarios.
+However, the integration of PostNet did not significantly enhance performance, as evidenced by the overall similar metrics before and after its inclusion.

 <img width="523" alt="Bildschirm­foto 2024-02-20 um 14 10 07" src="https://github.com/AleksandarIlievski/voice-conversion/assets/75620360/3f4acc87-284a-4ae2-9540-9bc20377916b">

 ### Influence of Gender on Basemodel Performance
+Our investigation into the influence of gender on model performance revealed a notable trend: conversions where the target speaker was female generally resulted in higher speaker similarity scores and lower WER scores, suggesting a more accurate capture of vocal characteristics and linguistic content.

 <img width="395" alt="Bildschirm­foto 2024-02-20 um 14 10 27" src="https://github.com/AleksandarIlievski/voice-conversion/assets/75620360/3d95965f-4bc3-4371-83cb-9d6d236bc70a">
 <img width="400" alt="Bildschirm­foto 2024-02-20 um 14 10 34" src="https://github.com/AleksandarIlievski/voice-conversion/assets/75620360/cdfe041f-8780-4711-8dd5-e78b110a7715">

 ### Influence of Target Audio Length on Basemodel Performance
+In our final set of experiments, we explored the impact of using more extensive audio inputs for creating speaker embeddings.
+The 'Base + single' configuration used the baseline model with embeddings from individual audio files.
+We then experimented with 'Base + window', where the embeddings were derived from concatenated audio sequences, including the target and its adjacent utterances, to form a more comprehensive audio context.
+This was further extended to 'BaseW + window', where the model was not only tested with windowed embeddings but also trained on them.
+Lastly, 'BaseA + agg' represented a model that used aggregated embeddings, averaging the embeddings from all utterances for each speaker in the VCTK dataset.
+The results indicated that using windowed and aggregated strategies for speaker embeddings led to improved Speaker Similarity scores for both many-to-many and any-to-any conversion tasks.
+However, this was accompanied by a deterioration in Word Error Rate (WER), suggesting that while speaker characteristics were captured more accurately, the intelligibility of the speech in the converted audio was somewhat compromised.

 <img width="584" alt="Bildschirm­foto 2024-02-20 um 14 10 44" src="https://github.com/AleksandarIlievski/voice-conversion/assets/75620360/7f9f0bf2-a195-4290-89f9-0915be7851f1">

 ## Demo